texttechnologylab/DUUIController/DUUIWeb/README.md

 ## Style and Theme

 The basis for styles and themes used in the web interface is [Skeleton](https://www.skeleton.dev) and [tailwindcss](https://tailwindcss.com/).
 Skeleton is used to define themes and apply basic styling to html elements. tailwindcss is a layer on top of the base styles to further customize the visual representation of elements.

+## Running

+Before the app can be run make sure to follow these steps:

+- Open the console with the current working directory set to .../DUUIWeb
+- Run `npm install`
+- Run `npm run dev -- --open --host`
+- Follow the instructions by Vite in the console